See http://www.nps.gov/glac/ for

 Recommendation:

-It is a very pretty lake and worthy of your time, despite all
+It is a very pretty lake, despite all the people.
+But as

 Hidden Lake (Logan Pass)